Northern Spain Road Trip: Sights & Map

 Bordeaux: UNESCO World Heritage Site, wine capital and architectural highlight

-Grand Théâtre and the Old Town: The Grand Théâtre Built in 1780, it is one of the most beautiful opera houses in Europe; architect Victor Louis later inspired Charles Garnier to design the Paris Opera.
-Guided tours €10, opera or ballet performances €25–80.
-From here, the Rue Sainte-Catherine Southwards – at 1,250 m the longest pedestrian zone in Europe, lined with boutiques, cafes and street musicians.
+Grand Théâtre and the Old Town: The Grand Théâtre, built in 1780, is one of the most beautiful opera houses in Europe.
+Its architect, Victor Louis, later inspired Charles Garnier to design the Paris Opera.
+Guided tours cost €10, and tickets for an opera or ballet performance range from €25 to €80.
+From here, Rue Sainte-Catherine runs south – at 1,250 meters, it's the longest pedestrian street in Europe, lined with boutiques, cafés, and street musicians.

-Saint-Émilion – The romantic wine village as a day trip: The UNESCO World Heritage village is located 40 km east of Bordeaux.
-Saint-Émilion.
-A medieval village perched on limestone cliffs, renowned for its world-famous red wine (a Merlot-Cabernet Franc blend).
-The underground Monolithic Church It's carved into the rock – the largest underground church in Europe.
-Wine tasting with cellar tour at Château Soutard or Château Fonplégade€25–40 per person.
-My tip: Market on Wednesdays and Sundays at the Place du Marché – perfect picnic.
+Saint-Émilion – The romantic wine village as a day trip: 40 km east of Bordeaux lies the UNESCO World Heritage village of Saint-Émilion.
+A medieval village perched on limestone cliffs, it boasts world-famous red wine (a Merlot-Cabernet Franc blend).
+The underground Église Monolithe is carved into the rock – the largest underground church in Europe.
+Wine tasting with a cellar tour at Château Soutard or Château Fonplégade: €25–40 per person.
+My tip: The market on the Place du Marché is open on Wednesdays and Sundays – perfect for a picnic.

-Médoc and Château-Tour: North of Bordeaux lie the legendary Châteaux of the Médoc: Château Margaux, Château Mouton Rothschild, Château Lafite Rothschild.
-Tours usually need to be booked several weeks in advance, often with a minimum purchase of one bottle.
-Cheaper options include smaller Cru Bourgeois wineries such as...
-Château Phélan-Ségur (€25 per person including a tasting of 4 wines).
+Médoc and Château Tour: North of Bordeaux lie the legendary châteaux of the Médoc: Château Margaux, Château Mouton Rothschild, Château Lafite Rothschild.
+Visits usually need to be booked several weeks in advance, often with a minimum purchase of one bottle.
+More affordable options include smaller Cru Bourgeois wineries such as Château Phélan-Ségur (€25 per person including a tasting of four wines).

 Campervan pitches in Bordeaux:

-- Camping Le Village du Lac: €35/night, directly on the lake in the north of the city, tram line C directly to the city center (20 min).
+- Camping Le Village du Lac: €35/night, directly on the lake in the north of the city, tram line C directly to the center (20 min).

 - Camping La Barbanne: €28/night, 40 km east in Saint-Émilion, amidst the vineyards – a dream location for wine lovers.